Table of Contents

 How it works with Yodeck on Raspberry Pi

-The easy way to display Google Sheets on Yodeck with Raspberry Pi is to make it available as public.
+The easy way to display Google Sheets on Yodeck with Raspberry Pi is to make it available to the public.

-Below you can find a few steps about how to make your Google Sheets available as public.
+Below are a few steps to make your Google Sheets publicly available.

 Step 1: Go to your Google account settings and choose Sheets.